 I was schooled in identifying the herbs and useful plants and trees, a practice that I maintain today.
 During high school my family moved into the city, where I took every art course that I could.
 After graduation I enrolled in the US Navy during the Vietnam conflict.

-I was trained in communications and electronics and used those skills to make my living most of my life, but never giving up my interest in the arts.
-After leaving the service I quit a corporate job to enroll in college, and, three colleges later received a bachelors in painting and sculpture with a minor in art history.
+I was trained in communications and electronics, and used those skills to make my living most of my life, but never giving up my interest in the arts.
+After leaving the service I quit a corporate job to enroll in college and, three colleges later, received a Bachelors in painting and sculpture with a minor in art history.

-Before I left school I had won a best of show and a mention in printmaking.
-My final year I shared a studio with a NYC second generation expressionist of renown and began making abstract paintings and sculpture.
-This built a reputation of a sort, and enabled me to have a one person show at a NY museum and to be invited to a number of gallery shows.
+Before I left school I had won a best-of-show and a mention in printmaking.
+My final year, I shared a studio with a NYC second-generation expressionist of renown and began making abstract paintings and sculpture.
+This built a reputation of a sort, and enabled me to have a one-person show at a NY museum and to be invited to a number of gallery shows.

-I moved from NY to Boone, NC and stayed there for almost 15 years.
+I moved from NY to Boone, NC, and stayed there for almost 15 years.
 I found a burgeoning art community and participated in an alternative gallery, as well as established galleries, and found an interest in art activism.
-While there I helped to organize an arts council, a fine arts cooperative, and participated in several arts oriented co-op galleries.
+While there I helped organize an arts council, a fine arts cooperative, and participated in several arts oriented co-op galleries.

 At one point I was able to realize a dream that was fostered while sailing in the Caribbean.
 Namely I was able to move, with my wife, to Hawai’i, and lived there for 8 years.
 I mostly worked in technical fields, but was in the stable of several galleries on the Big Island.

-In 2002 we moved to Taos and have lived in the county since.
-We started a gallery in Taos and moved to a second location soon thereafter, but the overhead was too much for us newcomers and so we moved to a location that allowed us to have a small gallery, studios and living space.
+In 2002 we moved to Taos, and have lived in the county since.
+We started a gallery in Taos and moved to a second location soon thereafter, but the overhead was too much for us newcomers and so we moved to a location that allowed us to have a small gallery, studios, and living space.